 ITSM that is optimized

 AI networking can also help reduce trouble ticket false-positives by approving or rejecting tickets before they are acted on by the IT help desk.
-This can reduce the probability that human workers will chase tickets that either weren’t real problems in the first place, were mistakenly submitted or duplicated or were already resolved.
+This can reduce the probability that human workers will chase tickets that either weren’t real problems in the first place, were mistakenly submitted were duplicates, or were already resolved.

 These AI handoffs can improve response times and reduce IT staff workloads, allowing them to focus on strategy and more advanced tasks.
 AI networking can also enhance operational efficiency and reduce human error caused by alert burnout.